zawadhaque/Portfolio/_pages/about.md

 permalink: /about/
 ---

-I am **[Your Name]**, a senior Cybersecurity student at the University of Michigan.
-I have a strong passion for ethical hacking, penetration testing, and securing digital systems.
+I am **Zawad Haque**, a Cybersecurity student at the University of Michigan.
+Most of my interests lie in defensive security.
+I have done many academic and technical projects that explore security controls, defense mechanisms, incident response, and digital forensics investigations.

-This portfolio showcases my academic and technical projects, certifications, and experience.
-I am actively seeking opportunities in cybersecurity.
-Feel free to explore my work and reach out.
+This portfolio in particular showcases these academic and technical projects, certifications, and experience.

-📧 Contact: [your.email@example.com] | [LinkedIn Profile](https://linkedin.com/in/yourname)
+📧 Contact: [zawad.haque@outlook.com] | [LinkedIn Profile](https://linkedin.com/in/zawadhaque)